[Rollback]

 Email Rob with a list of the first names of the members of your book club, the title of the book by him your club is reading, and one postal address, and Rob will send you personally autographed bookplates for every member of your group.
 (Bookplates are self-adhesive labels you can put inside your own copy of a book — they're free and they're fun!)

-Download this Reading Group Guide in an
+Download this Book Club Guide in an

 attractive brochure format suitable for